- In August, 2012 -

 This encounter with local stakeholders and Mexican authorities encouraged a positive dynamic to protect the most endangered cetacean in the world.

-Picture of the participants of the meeting with fishermen (© B. Limal, FDB)
+Picture of the participants of the meeting with fishermen (© B. Limal, The Explorers Foundation)

 - In March, 2012 –

 Interesting results for the Vaquita program in Mexico

 At the end of last year, after 83 days of data recording, detectors of 19 sampling sites have been checked to analyze the data.
 In the end, 925 acoustic events were recorded!

 This first part of the study already shows interesting results:

 - geographical distribution patterns of the Vaquita population are emerging.
 The population would be more present in the southwestern region and out of the refuge area.